 Pulmonologists use tests to figure out what kind of lung problem you have.
 They might ask you to get:

-Spirometry.
+- Spirometry.
 This tests how well your lungs work by measuring how hard you can breathe air in and out.

 What Kinds of Procedures Do Pulmonologists Do?

-Pulmonologists sometimes do procedures to:
+Pulmonologists can do special procedures such as:

-- Take tissue samples to diagnose disease
+- Biopsy.
+This takes tissue samples to diagnose disease.